 Traffic Light Voting

 The Vote Climate One team are currently working on the incorporation of the Climate Rescue Accord and the 3Rs into our assessment process.
-What follows on this page is how we have deal with assessment in the past.
+What follows on this page is the background of how we have deal with assessment in the past.
+The criteria is continually being refined and improved.

 We have used the Traffic Light Voting System successfully in local government elections to elect councillors willing to act on climate change.
 Australia’s preferential voting system makes this strategy a very powerful tool for use in a Federal election.
 Our non-partisan guide will make your vote really count.
 Your vote for climate will encourage all politicians, regardless of party affiliation to take action on climate change.